sverrirarnors/typst-math/README.md

-# Typst-math Extension For Quarto
+# typst-math Extension For Quarto

 This extension converts the default LaTeX math blocks in Pandoc to Typst math blocks.
 This allows you to write Typst math inside inline Pandoc math (`$...$`) and Pandoc display math (`$$ ... $$`).